National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ## Level 1/2/3 (and PPRL) Availability {#sec-access-availability}

 Level 3, LDS data are available only to researchers affiliated with US-based organizations such as universities and medical schools.
-As we'll discuss below, the most significant access requirement for Level 3 data is a letter of determination from researchers' local Institutional Review Board (IRB), so this level of data is also available to other US-based organizations with the ability to work with an Institutional Review Board, or IRB (e.g., pharmaceutical companies).
+As we'll discuss below, the most significant access requirement for Level 3 data is a letter of determination from the researchers' local Institutional Review Board (IRB), so this level of data is also available to other US-based organizations with the ability to work with an Institutional Review Board, or IRB (e.g., pharmaceutical companies).

 Level 2, De-Identified data are available to researchers at both US and approved foreign organizations (those that can sign an institutional Data Use Agreement (DUA), see @sec-cycle).